All Episodes

 I mean, there's like a true outlaw, not a fake outlaw element, but like a real outlaw element.

-Like, it's the it's the genre that we as a country of America are certainly responsible for.
+Like it's the it's the genre that we as the country of America are certainly responsible for.

 It came from here.

-It didn't come from somewhere else where where rock had a lot of English influence.
+It didn't come from somewhere else where rock had a lot of English influence, all those English bands from back in the 60s and stuff.

 It's big in Germany.

-It's it might have it's got a listening audience in in England and in Germany, but it doesn't expand much further than that.
+It might have got a listening audience in England and in Germany, but it doesn't expand much further than that.

 And it's become less American and more international, more like Barcelona.